Inflatable Boarder is reader-supported and may earn a commission when you buy through links on our site. Learn more

 Overall Impressions/Review Summary

 The Model V is longer and narrower than the Model XL, providing added speed for long-distance paddles.
-The Model XL is the more stable of the two boards, which makes it a better choice for beginners and all-around paddling fun.
+The Model XL is the more stable of the two boards, which makes it a better choice for beginners and as a dedicated fishing SUP.

 Are you aware of the “exploding boards” from the use of inferior glue during production?